Logo

 4. Research the Test

 Find out information about the test you are about to take.
-Talking to former test-takers, researching the organization that is rolling out the test and asking your recruiter for some tips can be very helpful.
+Talking to former test-takers, researching the organization rolling out the test and asking your recruiter for some tips can be very helpful.
 It helps streamline your preparation, practice better and avoid surprises in the test.
 You should also familiarize yourself with the assessment format, the time limit and other important details.

 5. Structure Your Time